leangjia/blender_docs/manual/modeling/meshes/selecting.rst

 Face Selection Mode:
    Material
       Selects all faces that use the same material as those already selected.
-   Image
-      Selects all faces that use the same UV texture as those already selected (see :ref:`UV texturing <editors-uv-index>` pages).
    Area
       Selects all faces that have a similar area as those already selected.
    Polygon Sides